 The HOS rules specify how long truckers can drive in a day.
 Currently, the driving limit is set at 11 hours for every 14-hour window.
 We’ll get into more detail on these driving limits later.

 Why are these driving limits in place?
-Because truck driver fatigue can lower reaction times and lead to a higher risk of collisions.
+Because truck driver fatigue can lower reaction times and lead to a higher risk of collisions and accidents.
 In fact, drowsy driving has been proven to have the same effects as drunk driving, according to the National Sleep Foundation.
 Also, data shows that “late response,” which can also be correlated with fatigue, was the trucking industry’s most prevalent risky driving behavior in 2019.
 In other words, knowing how many hours can a truck driver drive is critical to ensuring fleet and driver safety.

 Do I have to comply with these regulations?